-The reward loop of behavioral therapy gets applied both to and through the thoughts which have an emotional tie.
+The reward loop of behavioral treatment gets applied both to and through the thoughts which have an emotional tie.

-A modified approach to CBT, dialectical behavior therapy works on the principle of opposites.
+A modified approach to CBT, dialectical behavior treatment works on the principle of opposites.

 Change comes from two opposing forces facing off and one being stronger than the other.
 This isn’t too different from the idea of reward and elimination.

 You learn to provide more strength to one side of your dialectic.

 Overall, this treatment builds skills used to cope with conflict.
 Through dialectical treatment you improve stress reactions, gain emotional control, and improve the way you interact in relationships.